 Browsing by Category: Wine & Spirits

-To celebrate the Italian release of Jim Lahey’s landmark book My Bread: The Revolutionary No-Work, No-Knead Method (Pane Senza Impasto, Jim and I will be hosting a pizza and wine pairing event at Pizzeria Emma in central Rome.
+To celebrate the Italian release of Jim Lahey’s landmark book My Bread: The Revolutionary No-Work, No-Knead Method (Pane Senza Impasto, Jim and I will be hosting a pizza and wine pairing event at Pizzeria Emma in central Rome on November 6 at 7:30pm.
 Jim will be preparing three pizzas, which will be preceded by Emma’s fantastic (more…)

 In a country as culturally diverse as Italy, where regional differences in language, cuisine and drinking practices remain distinct even 150 years after unification, naming a national aperitif would be borderline blasphemy.
 But as far as northern Italy goes, you could build a pretty strong case for the Aperol Spritz.
 In the (more…)